master-hax/compose-downloadsquad/README.md

 * [http://sonarr.downloadsquad](http://rtorrent.downloadsquad)
 * [http://readarr.downloadsquad](http://rtorrent.downloadsquad)

-give it 30 seconds or so for the nginx proxies to start up & make sure you are using http (no s)
+give it 30 seconds or so for the nginx proxies to start up &

-note:
+notes:
 * all containers are visible to each other as "localhost"

-note:
+* make sure you are using http (no s)
 * you will likely want to set up port forwarding on the VPN tunnel container for rtorrent if not using Wireguard

-note:
 * this project runs out of the box but make sure you change the volumes to persistent ones if you want to use it long term

-note:
 * make sure to test that prowlarr & rtorrent are behind the VPN by running
 ```
 docker exec -it compose-downloadsquad-rtorrent-1 curl api.ipify.org